Phenylketonuria (PKU) TestSkip to the navigation

 The damage caused by PKU can begin weeks after the baby has started drinking breast milk or formula.
 Babies with PKU need foods low in phenylalanine to prevent severe brain damage.
 Phenylalanine is found in most foods that have protein, such as milk, cheese, and meats.

 It is important to find this disease early.
 All babies in the United States and Canada are tested for PKU right after birth.
-PKU occurs more in whites and Native Americans and is less common in blacks, Hispanics, and Asians.
 To have the disease, you must inherit the gene from each parent.
-The United States Preventive Services Task Force recommends that all newborns be tested for PKU.
-1
+The United States Preventive Services Task Force recommends that all newborns be tested for PKU.footnote 1

 The blood sample for PKU is usually taken from your baby's heel (called a heel stick).
 The test is done in the first few days after birth, as early as 24 hours after birth.
 The test may be repeated within the first week or two after birth.